Light-emitting diode: Electrical polarity

-By definition, the energy band gap of any diode is higher when reverse-biased versus forward-biased.
+By definition, the energy band gap of any diode is higher when reverse-biased than when forward-biased.
 Because the band gap energy determines the wavelength of the light emitted, the color cannot be the same when reverse-biased.
 The reverse breakdown voltage is sufficiently high that the emitted wavelength cannot be similar enough to still be visible.
-Though dual-LED packages exist that contain a different color LED in each direction, it is not expected that any single LED can emit visible light when reverse-biased.
+Though dual-LED packages exist that contain a different color LED in each direction, it is not expected that any single LED element can emit visible light when reverse-biased.

 It is not known if any zener diode could exist that emits light only in reverse-bias mode.
 Uniquely, this type of LED would conduct when connected backwards.